 St. Andrew's was founded in Warsaw, Kosciusko County, in 1861.
 Serving as its first missionary was the Rev. Louis P. Tschiffely, rector of St. Thomas, Plymouth, who was sent there by Bishop George Upfold to plant a church where none had previously existed.
-Four years later Upfold dispatched the newly-ordained Rev. Abraham Reeves, a physician, to be its missioner on the first Sunday in Advent, 1864.
-Reeves was still only a lay reader at the time, being ordained to the diaconate in January 1865 and serving at the same time a mission in Columbia City that failed to take root.
-The first congregation gathered in a local school.
-In a report to the Domestic and Foreign Missionary Society, Reeves wrote, "Now we have the largest congregation in the town.
+Four years later Upfold dispatched the newly-ordained Rev. Abraham Reeves, a physician, to serve as its missioner on the first Sunday in Advent, 1864.
+Reeves was still only a lay reader at the time and would not be ordained to the diaconate until January 1865.
+He served at the same time at a mission in Columbia City that failed to take root.
+The first congregation in Warsaw gathered for worship in a local school.
+In a report to the Domestic and Foreign Missionary Society, Reeves wrote optimistically, "Now we have the largest congregation in the town.
 In this place (Warsaw) we labor under very serious difficulties.
 Methodism runs away with the minds of the people; they are building the largest house of worship in Northern Indiana, and they use every influence they can to keep us down.
 Again, the Presbyterians have a good building, also the Baptists while we occupy the school-house.
 We need a church, and a church we must have.
 Our town is improving very fast and bids fair to become the largest in Northern Indiana except Fort Wayne."

-Reeves succeeded in raising sufficient capital to begin building a church.
+Through his valiant efforts, Reeves succeeded in raising sufficient capital to begin building a church edifice.
 According to county historian George Nye, the congregation's first building was still under construction and located on the eastern side of Warsaw on Bronson Street when it was destroyed by a tornado on 21 June 1866.
 Calling Warsaw a "weak" parish, Bishop Upfold attempted to raise money for its repair and noted in his 1867 convention address, "The people are making a noble effort to rebuild it.
 Both their misfortune and their own earnest effort to retrieve it commend them to the sympathy and pecuniary assistance of their more favored brethren."
-Reeves was succeeded by the Rev. Walter Scott and later by the Rev. William S. Spiers, a native of Hamilton, Ontario, who died in office in 1879, with his body being sent back to Canada.
+Reeves was succeeded by the Rev. Walter Scott and later by the Rev. William S. Spiers, a native of Hamilton, Ontario.
+Spiers died in office in 1879, and his body was sent back to Canada for burial.

 Abraham Reeves, 1864-1868